EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

     - If needed, you will use `bash` in the VS Code terminal to run post-provisioning scripts.
     - You will also use it to run Azure CLI and Azure Developer CLI commands during setup.
 3. **Familiarity with Python frameworks**.
-    - You will modify Python code to implement changes to the starter solution.
-    - In some steps, you will create and run Python code from the command line and VS Code.
+    - This guide provides an overview of the solution, including relevant Python code components.

 ## What You Will Take Away

-After completing this workshop, you will have:
+After going through this guide, you will have:

-1. Hands-on understanding of the Azure portal and relevant developer tools (e.g., Azure Developer CLI, FastAPI) to streamline end-to-end development workflows for your own AI apps.
+1. An understanding of the Azure portal and relevant developer tools (e.g., Azure Developer CLI, FastAPI) to streamline end-to-end development workflows for your own AI apps.

 2. An understanding of how Azure AI services can be integrated into applications to create powerful AI-enabled applications.